roboportal/bot_design_examples/README.md

 #### Parity bit

 Parity bit is calculated by counting '1' in  command and address.
-The value is '1' if the sun is odd.
+The value is '1' if the counter is odd.

 #### Hardware